TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start/tyk-k8s-demo.md

   - [prometheus-grafana](https://github.com/TykTechnologies/tyk-k8s-demo/tree/v3/src/deployments/prometheus-grafana): deploys the Prometheus and Grafana deployments.
 Creates a Grafana dashboard for you to view the analytics.
 - [vault](https://github.com/TykTechnologies/tyk-k8s-demo/tree/v3/src/deployments/vault): deploys Vault Operator and a Vault instance.

-If you are running a POC and would like an example of how to integrate a specific tool, you are welocmed to submit a [feature request](https://github.com/TykTechnologies/tyk-k8s-demo/issues/new/choose)
+If you are running a POC and would like an example of how to integrate a specific tool, you are welcome to submit a [feature request](https://github.com/TykTechnologies/tyk-k8s-demo/issues/new/choose)

 ### Example